xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 ## Get-Config

-We can use the Cisco-IOS-XR-telemetry-model-driven-cfg model to filter for the telemetry config with the ncclient get_config operation:
+We can use the openconfig-telemetry model to filter for the telemetry config with the ncclient get_config operation:

 ```python
 filter = '''<telemetry-system xmlns="http://openconfig.net/yang/telemetry">'''